bachmeil/datasets/r-data-structures.md

 # Data Frames

-The most common way to store data in R is the *data frame*.
-A data frame is a list holding vectors with the same length or matrices with the same number of rows.
-Be forewarned that data frames confuse many new R users, at least the ones that have used other languages before using R. That's mostly because Lisp and list data structures are different from the approach of other popular programming languages.
+The most common way to store data in R is the *data frame*, which is a list holding vectors of the same length or matrices with the same number of rows.
+Be forewarned that data frames are confusing to many new R users, at least those that have used other languages before using R. That's because Lisp and list data structures are different from the approach taken by those other programming languages.

-If you are going to work with data frames in your own research, I encourage you to read about data frames.
+If you are going to work with data frames in your own research, I encourage you to read up on them.
 The official documentation [is here](https://cran.r-project.org/doc/manuals/r-release/R-intro.html#Data-frames).

-In general, we do not use data frames very often when doing time series analysis.
-The design of data frames, as lists with vectors of the same length, which makes them work so well for cross-sectional data, makes them basically useless for time series data.
+Having said that, you probably won't want to spend much time on data frames if you're doing time series anlysis.
+In general, we do not use data frames with time series data.
+The design of data frames, as lists with vectors of the same length, makes them work well for cross-sectional data, but makes them useless for time series data.
 Let's take a look at what I mean.

 Suppose we have these two annual time series, one starting in 1980 and one in 1981: